parsokev/graph_repo/README.md

 Both scripts will attempt to determine the relevant OS information and provide the appropriate set of instructions based on this information.

-> [!TIP]
-> The appropriate xxx_setup shell script will attempt to install and/or update the items listed below
-> when it attempts to build the project locally ***with the exception of Homebrew***.
->
-> If the expected path to Bash does not exist or is incorrect, the script will not run.
-> If this occurs and Bash does exist within the local machine, the top line of the script
-> can be changed to the correct path to Bash locally to allow for the script(s) to be run.

 ## Building CMake Project on Linux (or WSL)

 1. Open a new Bash terminal at the desired location to build the project within your local machine